open/close all folders

 - Quake IV, especially the Stroggification process.

-- The Harmony path in Civilization: Beyond Earth is a path of technological development centering around genetic manipulation of both humans and aliens, nanomachines, and cloning.
+- The Harmony path in Civilization: Beyond Earth is a path of technological development centering around genetic manipulation of both humans and aliens, nano-machines, and cloning.
+Harmony technology involves a lot of bioluminescence and organic curves.
+Just look at the development of their tanks◊, their gunboats◊ and their footsoldiers◊.

 - The Chronicles Of Taras combines this with Diesel Punk.
 50's style noir technology, Action Girl and Wrench Wench Characters, every killing tool is an Improvised Weapon, and horrifying Biotech creations.